raetha/wyzesense2mqtt/readme.md

 Configurable WyzeSense to MQTT Gateway intended for use with Home Assistant or other platforms that use its MQTT discovery mechanisms.

 > Special thanks to [HcLX](https://hclxing.wordpress.com) and his work on [WyzeSensePy](https://github.com/HclX/WyzeSensePy) which is the core library this component uses.
-> Also to Kevin Vincent (https://github.com/kevinvincent/ha-wyzesense) for his work on HA-WyseSense which this is heavily based on.
+> Also to [Kevin Vincent](http://kevinvincent.me) for his work on [HA-WyzeSense](https://github.com/kevinvincent/ha-wyzesense) which this is heavily based on.
-> Lastly to ozczecho (https://github.com/ozczecho/wyze-mqtt) for his work on wyze-mqtt which was the original base code for this project.
+> Lastly to [ozczecho](https://github.com/ozczecho) for his work on [wyze-mqtt](https://github.com/ozczecho/wyze-mqtt) which was the original base code for this project.

 ## Installation and Setup